rolandpj1968/collatz-play/docs/Chapter-1-Unbounded-Length-Increasing-Odd-Collatz-Sequences.md

  - $`3, 5, 1, 1, ...`$ [$`3, 10, 5, 16, 8, 4, 2, 1, 4, 2, 1, ...`$]
  - $`7, 11, 17, 13, 5, ...`$ [$`7, 22, 11, 34, 17, 52, 26, 13, 40, 20, 10, 5, ...`$]

 It can be observed that the Odd-Collatz sequences are significantly more compact than Collatz sequences, and arguably focus on the more interesting transitions between odd numbers.

+Since $`f_o`$ is defined only over the domain of odd positive integers, in the following we will generally omit explicitly specifying that the argument $`n`$ in the expression $`f_o(n)`$ is positive, odd and integer, but these extra contraints are implicit and assumed.

 ## Lemma 1A